 "Giving him what he deserves."

-"Okay," Rizzo said more gently, right back to his normal self.
-"Alright, Callie.
-That's okay."
+Rizzo must have sensed my panic.
+He immediately softened.
+"Okay," he said gently, right back to his normal self.
+"All right, Callie, that's okay."

 But somewhere in the pit of my stomach, I knew it wasn't.